Part 1. An Early Airline (and some planes it flew)

 Here is a passage from the Dedication in Nancy Durante's book that compiled Russell Holderman's writings..
 This would take place before 1929.

 That paragraph of Nancy Durante's is almost exactly how I met Russell Holderman.
-Except it was now 1929, he had someone to sell tickets and take in the money, while he, now an airport manager (DW Airport in Leroy NY) just did the flying.
+Except it was now 1929 (but later info dates it as 1930), he had someone to sell tickets and take in the money, while he, now an airport manager (DW Airport in Leroy NY) just did the flying.
 That introduced me to my first flight.
 It was with Russell Holderman piloting a Stinson Detroiter for about half an hour over western New York State.
 My Dad, Mom and Sis were aboard.
 I could see Niagara Falls!
 I was eight years old.
-Russell Holderman, gifted pilot and enthusiastic salesman for aviaiton, and I, would meet just once again.
+Russell Holderman, gifted pilot and enthusiastic salesman for aviation, and I, would meet just once again.

 Nancy Durante's book is her compilation of Russell Holderman's own writings, beginning with his first flight in 1913.
 Brian Duddy's book is about Leroy, New York, and the D.W.
 (Donald Woodward) Airport there.
 Duddy's book is rich in photos.
 Paul Moxin's book has a Rochester airport base.
 That is where LCDR Russell Holderman would have originated a Gannett aircraft flight as Chief Pilot for Gannett Newspapers.
 Although the airport opened at Leroy, New York, in 1928, was, for those times, a sophisticated operation in terms of airfield design, hangars, tower, and support, it was going to become an historical curiosity.
 Rochester's airport facility developed later, but had a city and a city's population to move it forward aviation-wise, until airlines and air freight created 'traffic,' the mother's milk of aviation.